Last Updated on

 Of course there are different ways in which psychotherapists manage a first session, and it may be personalized to the needs and individuality of each patient.

-A couple of things to know before a first session
+What do I need to know before a first session?

 Your therapist is there for you and will not judge you or your choices.